-Class timetable to be released in Summer 2021.
+Class timetable to be released in Winter 2021.

 Not only does Pilates enable mums to gently ease their way back into exercise, it also targets the weakened abdomen to aid muscle restoration and mobilises the spine to help you posture.